Timeline of UIU History

 1952-1970 - Enrollments increase again, and many new buildings are constructed: Zinita B. Graf Hall for women, Colgrove-Walker Hall (with auditorium), Garbee Residence Hall, Maltbie-McCosh Hall (men's residence hall), Baker-Hebron Hall, a bookstore building, an addition to the library, and the Dorman Memorial Gymnasium.

-1984-1994 - The systematic establishment of learning centers is begun: in Des Moines (Iowa) and Madison (Wisconsin) in 1984; in Waterloo (Iowa) in 1985; in Prairie du Chien (Wisconsin) in 1988; in Manchester (Iowa) in 1991; and at Fort Riley (Kansas) and in Milwaukee and Wausau (Wisconsin) in 1992.
+1981-1994 - The systematic establishment of learning centers is begun: in Madison (Wisconsin) in 1981; in Des Moines (Iowa) in 1983; in Waterloo (Iowa) in 1985; in Prairie du Chien (Wisconsin) in 1988; in Manchester (Iowa) in 1991; and at Fort Riley (Kansas) and in Milwaukee and Wausau (Wisconsin) in 1992.
 The University's administrative structure is reorganized, and a new mission statement is adopted.
 In accordance with mission goals, academic programs are strengthened with new faculty and equipment, and student life is enhanced with new facilities and increased operating budgets.
 As a result of these changes, enrollments quadruple.
 A master landscaping plan for the Fayette campus is developed and approved by the Board of Trustees, and implementation begins in 1991; land adjacent to the University is acquired.
 A visiting North Central accrediting team commends University personnel for the dramatic turnaround and revitalizing of the institution.

 1994-2003 - Continuation of the landscaping and building renovation program brings exciting changes to the campus each year, especially with the construction of Lee Tower Residence Hall.
 The expansion of the Extended University continues, with establishment of centers at Fort Polk (Louisiana) in 1993, Janesville (Wisconsin) in 1994, Fort Leavenworth (Kansas) in 1997, Jackson Barracks (Louisiana) in 2001, and Elkhorn (Wisconsin) in 2002.
 In 1995, North Central grants approval of the University's new graduate program.
 In 1999, with endorsement of North Central, degree programs are begun in Hong Kong, Malaysia, and Singapore, and in Vancouver, Canada.
 In the fall of 1999, a master's degree program is offered online.
 The new millennium is inaugurated with the acquisition of a new physical plant building and the construction of a recreational center on the Fayette campus.
 In 2003, centers open in Ankeny (Iowa) and Brooks City-Base (Texas).